Recognize

 There are a few different milestone programs organizations can implement, the most common of which is service awards.
 For every year an employee stays at the company, they get recognized and potentially rewarded with a gift.
 (Check out our guide for creating an effective service award catalog!)

-Service awards are great, and every company should over them.
-However, employees go through many milestones in both their professional and personal lives.
+While service awards are a great starting point, employees go through many milestones in both their professional and personal lives.
 Promotions, graduations, marriages, having a child, buying a home, and retirement are just a few examples.

-Creating a recognition program that celebrates these milestones will show employees that the company cares about their happiness and their lives outside of work.
+Creating recognition programs that celebrate these milestones will show employees that the company cares about their happiness and their lives outside of work.
 And when employees feel valued, they’re more motivated and engaged.

 Wellness-Focused Recognition Programs